 3.The report indicating the debtors in 0 – 4 scoring must be examined by a senior official and the specific debtors must be flagged for impairment and the amount of impairment must be double-checked and agreed to be consistent with any agreements to repay or knowledge that no repayments will take place.

-4. A scoring system would be used by adding additional fields in the database for each debtor / group of debtors indicating the following:
+4. A scoring would be used by adding additional fields in the database for each debtor / group of debtors indicating the following:

-Number of times account referred to debt collectors
+Account referred to debt collectors

-Number of demand letter on account

 5. The subsequent measurement is essential and should be done monthly.
 However, regardless of whether or not this was done correctly throughout the year, it is of paramount importance that all the debtors outstanding at year-end be screened in some way for impairment.

-6. For each of the items impaired at year-end the following must be determined:
+6. For each of the items impaired in accordance with GRAP.

-100% of debtor amount will be impaired on debtors who have not paid since the billing started.( Aging more that 122 days outstanding)

-80% of debtor amount will be impaired on debtors who pay once a year.
-(Aging between 92 – 122 days outstanding)

-60% of debtor amount will be impaired on debtors who pay quarterly during year.
-(Aging between 62 – 91 days outstanding)

-40% of debtor amount will be impaired on debtors who pay regularly during year.
-(Aging between 31 – 61 days outstanding)

-20% of debtor amount will be impaired on debtors on a monthly basis.( Aging between 0 – 30 days outstanding)

-21(1) The provision for bad debts shall be determined based on the credit classification of customers.

-21(2) The classification of customers in section 6(3) shall be applied to determine the provision for bad debts.
-The provision shall be determined as follows;

-(a) No provision for bad debts shall be made to outstanding debts of customers classified in section 6(3)(a) as good customers;

-(b) The provision for bad debts to outstanding debts of customers classified in section 6(3)(b) as moderate customers shall be made on the debts which are more than 120 days old; and

-(c) The provision for bad debts to outstanding debts of customers classified in section 6(3)(c) shall be made on the debts which are more than 30 days old.

-21(3) The municipality, in the case of charges due or where it is the Service Provider, shall only abandon recovery of a debt owed to it in one or more of the following circumstances:
+22(2) The municipality, in the case of charges due or where it is the Service Provider, shall only abandon recovery of a debt owed to it in one or more of the following circumstances: